JamPonsar/Bank-Customer-Churn-Analysis/README.md

 I built this project to demonstrate SQL and Python data analysis skills, focusing on a real business problem in banking.
 Customer churn is expensive - it costs 5-7x more to acquire new customers than retain existing ones - so understanding what drives customers to leave is valuable.

-The analysis uses a dataset of 10,000 bank customers and combines SQL queries with Python analysis to uncover patterns in churn behavior.
+The analysis uses a synthetic dataset of 10,000 bank customers and combines SQL queries with Python analysis to uncover patterns in churn behavior.

 ## Tech Stack